Škoda Rapid (2012): 5-door liftback (NH3)

 The Rapid liftback (Typ NH3) was the first Škoda model to fully feature brand's new design language.
 Its minimalistic appearance, developed by Škoda chief designer Jozef Kabaň, was first featured by the Skoda MissionL concept car which was showcased at the 2011 Frankfurt Motor Show.
 The car was intended to fit between the Fabia and the third generation Octavia, where Škoda had a gap after the Octavia Tour had been discontinued in 2011.

 Its overall dimensions were quite similar to the Octavia Tour, but the Rapid offered more space for rear passengers due to its longer wheelbase (2,602 mm vs 2,578 mm).
 Despite increasing interior space while reducing outer dimensions, the boot shrunk only by 35 litres (550 L vs 585 L).
 Payload remained the same as in the Octavia Tour (535 kg, including driver).

 The Rapid line-up features three petrol engines and one diesel with various power outputs, all compliant to Euro 5 standards.
 Several of the petrol units have also been Euro 6 compliant since 2015.
-All engines are four cylinder, except the base 1.2 petrol which is a three-cylinder unit 7-speed DSG is standard for the top of the range 1.4 litre TSI petrol engine, and option for the 1.6 litre diesel with 66 KW.
+All engines are four-cylinder, except the base 1.2 petrol which is a three-cylinder unit.
+Seven-speed DSG is standard for the top of the range 1.4 litre TSI petrol engine, and optional for the 1.6 litre diesel with 66 KW.

 Trim levels are Active, Ambition and Elegance in most markets, or S, SE and Elegance in the United Kingdom.
 The GreenLine model with CO_{2} emissions of 99 g/km was available since 2013.
 All models sold within the Europe are equipped with ESC and six airbags (front and side for driver and passenger, curtain airbags).

-At the 32nd GTI Treffen (2013) Škoda presented the Rapid Sport with bi colour body and 19" alloy wheels.
+At the 32nd GTI Treffen (2013), Škoda presented the Rapid Sport with bi-colour body and 19-inch alloy wheels.